Thailand2

 Getting Started

 There are three types of business entities that foreign enterprises can set up in Thailand: partnerships (ordinary or limited); offices (regional, branch or representative); and limited companies (public or private).
-Companies may need to apply for a Foreign Business License (FBL) in order to operate.
+The typical company registration process includes:

 There is no legal requirement for written employment contracts to be issued in Thailand.
 However, they are recommended, and agreements between employers and employees are considered contracts anyway.
 Collective bargaining and labor unions are not prohibited in Thailand, but they are relatively rare.